Mount Laurel Assault and Threat Crimes Lawyer

 Experienced Criminal Defense Lawyer John B. Brennan Fights for the Rights of Clients Accused of Assault and Threat Crimes in Burlington County, Camden County, Gloucester County, and Throughout New Jersey

 In an instant, you may find yourself in a fight, and before you know it you’re in handcuffs, charged with assault.
 You may have been in the wrong place, said the wrong thing to someone, or maybe you were honestly trying to defend yourself or someone else.
-Regardless of the circumstances leading to your arrest, when you are charged with assault in New Jersey, you need skilled legal representation to defend your rights and interests.
+Regardless of the circumstances leading to your arrest, when you are charged with assault in New Jersey, you need a skilled Mount Laurel assault and threat crimes lawyer to defend your rights and interests.
 As with all violent crimes, assaults are taken very seriously by prosecutors in the state, and a conviction may have you serving jail or prison time and paying thousands of dollars in fines.

-Types of Assault and Threat Crimes in New Jersey
+Types of 2C:12-1 Assault and Threat Crimes in New Jersey

 In New Jersey, an assault occurs when someone threatens another person with or causes another person to fear imminent bodily injury.